aptos-foundation/AIPs/aips/aip-20.md

 ## Rationale

-An alternative non-generic approach is to expose instantiated schemes directly in stdlib.
+An alternative non-generic approach is to expose instantiated schemes directly in aptos_stdlib.
-For example, we can define a Groth16 proof verification function `0x1::groth16_b::verify_proof(vk, proof, public_inputs): bool` for every bilinear map `b`;
+For example, we can define a Groth16 proof verification function `0x1::groth16_<curve>::verify_proof(vk, proof, public_inputs): bool` for every pairing-friendly elliptic curve `<curve>`.

-for ECDSA signatures which requires a hash function and a group, we can define `0x1::ecdsa_h_g::verify_signature(pk, msg, sig):bool` for each pair of proper hash function `h` and group `g`.
+For ECDSA signatures which require a hash function and a group, we can define `0x1::ecdsa_<hash>_<group>::verify_signature(pk, msg, sig):bool` for each pair of proper hash function `<hash>` and group `<group>`.

 Compared with the proposed approach, the alternative approach saves the work of constructing the schemes for Move developers.
-However, the size of stdlib can multiply too fast in the future.
+However, the size of aptos_stdlib can multiply too fast in the future.
+Furthermore, the non-generic approach is not scalable from a development standpoint: a new native is needed for every combination of cryptosystem and its underlying algebraic structure (e.g., elliptic curve).

 To keep the Aptos stdlib concise while still covering as many use cases as possible, the proposed generic approach should be chosen over the alternative approach.